 I’m kicking off my celebration of 2021 holiday baking with the ever-popular (in some quarters, at least) classic Fruity Boozy Fruitcake.
 This recipe from the Urban Cottage will help you celebrate a Merry Christmas or whatever festivities you observe in style.
 And of course this extends to good wishes for the New Year as well.
 It’s time to make that fruitcake now or very soon!
-You can make it up to a couple weeks before your celebration, and I may have rashly made it only two weeks ahead before.
+You can make it up to three weeks before your celebration, and I may have rashly made it only two weeks ahead before.
 It’s better the longer it ripens (up to a year), and you can enjoy it throughout the year.

 Fruitcake: Love It or … Not?

 Fruitcake.
 It seems you either love it or hate it.
 If you hate it, you make jokes about it.
 But if you love it, and especially if you’re a fan of a dark, fragrant cake filled to bursting with delicious dried fruits and two kinds of nuts, bathed in boozy goodness, then I think you’ll love this Fruity, Boozy Fruitcake.

 Despite all the jokes and derision, I know there are many fruitcake and fruit bread lovers out there, as this round-up of recipes from Canadian food bloggers proves.
 (And you just might see my recipe in it!).

 I first made fruitcake just over twenty years ago and it’s become a signature sign of the holidays for me.
 You can keep it tightly sealed in a cool, dry place for up to a year (and it can be frozen after that), so it makes sense to make it ahead.
 In fact, it’s preferable that it has some time to ripen so it mellows and tastes even better.
 That’s important for this fruity, boozy version.